claviska/rocket-blaster/README.md

 # Rocket Blaster

 A shoot 'em up game in outer space.
+Blast asteroids, grab power ups, and avoid black holes!

-Built by [@cory_laviska](https://x.com/cory_laviska) using Grok 3 and a sprinkle of Claude because I ran out of credits.
+Built by [@cory_laviska](https://x.com/cory_laviska) using Grok 3 and a sprinkle of Claude.

-Have fun!
+Have fun! 🚀

 ---